-Complaints that a program, service, or activity of North Hennepin Community College is not accessible to person(s) with disabilities should be directed to Melissa Danner @ 763-424-0966.
+Complaints that a program, service, or activity of North Hennepin Community College is not accessible to persons with disabilities should be directed to Vicki DeFord at 763-424-0955.

 North Hennepin Community College will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy, such as retrieving items from locations that are open to the public but are not accessible to persons who use wheelchairs.